-Scroll all the way down to see all of our incredible travel destinations including our Freeman Summer Study Tour to South Korea!
+Scroll all the way down to see ALL of our incredible travel destinations!

-Now accepting applications for our Service Learning Study Tour to Viet Nam!
-Learn about a fascinating and rich culture… Delve into Viet Nam’s complex history and vivid… Read more “Viet Nam – Apply Now!”
+Learn about a fascinating and rich culture… Delve into Viet Nam’s complex history and vivid culture by exploring cities such as Hanoi and Ho Chi Minh City,… Read more “Viet Nam”

 PAAC has offered Hawaii’s students and teachers learning opportunities abroad for over 12 years.
 We emphasize hands-on learning that promotes empathy, understanding, and engagement with the most pressing issues of our time.

 Each PAAC study tour touches on historical, political, and social issues in our host countries but also makes sure there’s time to just make new friends and have fun!

 “The trip was interesting because I was able to learn while having fun.
 I know right?
 Learning and fun in the same sentence?
 No one will believe me.
 PAAC opened the door for me to everlasting friendships on this trip.”

 “This trip has made me learn to appreciate and not take anything for granted.
 Giving back to the community in another country is a privilege which everyone should experience.
 It brings you back to reality, to realize there are less fortunate people than us and we should do everything in our power to assist them.“

 Kaiser High School ’12